 Care Extender Volunteer at Ronald Reagan UCLA Medical Center

-She assisted with tasks like answering calls, providing patients with comfort items, and ensuring they felt heard and supported during their hospital stays.
+He assisted with tasks like answering calls, providing patients with comfort items, and ensuring they felt heard and supported during their hospital stays.

 Advocacy Through Community Organizations

 Parker has also been an active member of the American Cancer Society on Campus and Synapse at UCLA.
-Through these organizations, she has raised funds for cancer research, supported patients, and built relationships with fellow survivors.
+Through these organizations, he has raised funds for cancer research, supported patients, and built relationships with fellow survivors.

-Her efforts have included:
+His efforts have included:

 - Raising money for cancer research through the American Cancer Society’s Relay for Life.